International Criminal Court investigations: Preliminary examinations

-In addition to the sixteen situations in which the Prosecutor has opened formal investigations, several other situations are under "preliminary examination": Bolivia, Guinea, Nigeria and Ukraine.
+In addition to the situations in which the Prosecutor has opened formal investigations, several other situations under "preliminary examination" have been closed out without resulting in a full investigation.
+As of March 2026, only the situation in Nigeria remains under preliminary examination.

-Preliminary examinations into situations in Korea, Comoros (regarding the Israeli attack on three vessels involved in the Gaza flotilla raid), Honduras and Gabon were also closed.
+Preliminary examinations into situations in Korea, Comoros (regarding the Israeli attack on three vessels involved in the Gaza flotilla raid), Honduras and Gabon were among those closed.
 In these cases, the Prosecutor concluded that no investigation would be initiated because the necessary requirements had not been met.
 With regard to the Israeli attack on the vessels of the Gaza flotilla raid, the Comoros appealed from the Prosecutor's decision.
 On 30 November 2017, this appeal was finally dismissed.

 Preliminary examinations regarding Iraq and Venezuela were at some point closed but later on reopened.
 With regard to the 2003 invasion of Iraq, the Prosecutor published a letter responding to complaints he had received.
 He noted that "the International Criminal Court has a mandate to examine the conduct during the conflict, but not whether the decision to engage in armed conflict was legal", and that the court's jurisdiction is limited to the actions of nationals of states parties.
 He concluded that there was a reasonable basis to believe that a limited number of war crimes had been committed in Iraq, but that the crimes allegedly committed by nationals of states parties did not appear to meet the required gravity threshold for an ICC investigation.
 However, on 13 May 2014, the Prosecutor announced that preliminary examinations regarding the situation in Iraq are re-opened, due to communication received by the European Center for Constitutional and Human Rights regarding alleged war crimes by United Kingdom officials between 2003 and 2008.